 Read our full review: KitchenAid K150 Blender

-Breville offers a range of stylish, durable, and powerful blenders, but with eye-wateringly expensive price tags, they may be out of reach of many consumers, with the exception of the Breville the fresh and furious.
+Breville offers a range of stylish, durable, and powerful blenders, but with eye-wateringly expensive price tags, they may be out of reach of many consumers, with the exception of the Breville the fresh and furious (known as Sage the Fresh and Furious in the UK).
 This entry-level blender combines the brand's sleek styling, with power to create a compact blender that’s more affordable than other models the brand offers - although the base is made from plastic rather than metal.